 The Research Scholars - Bioengineering Broad Overview and Techniques at UC San Diego program share the bio-lab environment with high school students.
 Students interested in the new mechanics behind bioengineering and related fields should apply.

-As a strong choice for a science summer program, Rising Researchers pairs students with a mentor for a one-on-one experience to learn about analysis and advanced-level research.
+As a strong choice for a science program, Rising Researchers pairs students with a mentor for a one-on-one experience to learn about analysis and advanced-level research.
 Students will work towards building their virtual research presentation.

 Are you a student and aspiring young entrepreneur with great ideas but needing the knowledge to start and run your own business?
 Any of the following business programs will teach you the basics from some top experts from major American business schools.

-Camp Business at Drexel University teaches the students the basics of American business from a University’s perspective.
+Camp Business at Drexel University teaches the students the basics of American business from a university perspective.
 Note that this program is competitive based on your high school transcript.
 However, based on your performance during the internship, you have a chance of winning scholarships.

 Entrepreneurship Academy at Georgetown University applies many business ideas, like market research, prototypes, and business management, at a level that a high school student can understand.
 While this program has a competitive application, it will help you start a business major.

 Beta Bowl takes the leadership ideas presented in a high school beta club and applies them to business and entrepreneurship.
 As a virtual program, you’ll take on outcome-focused curriculums with chances for one-on-one training.
-Students that have participated have gone on to great colleges with scholarships.
+Students who have participated have gone on to great colleges with scholarships.

 Do you see a bright future for yourself working for the tech industry?
 Check out some of the best summer tech programs for high school students.